inblocks/precedence/README.md

 ### Block API calls

-You can create a block by running:
+You can create a block containing a maximum of 1 record by running:

 ```bash
 curl -XPOST "$api/blocks?pretty=true&max=1"